Learn from Outstanding Faculty and Industry Experts

 Faculty and instructors subject to change.

 Jon is an adjunct faculty at Queen’s University and other leading universities.
-He teaches graduate and executive courses in the Master of Finance, MBA, and Master of International Business programs.
+He teaches graduate and executive courses in the Master of Finance, MBA, MFIT, and MMA.

-Jon is currently researching the application of artificial intelligence and finance applications, including with environmental, social and governance issues.
-Some of this research is done in collaboration with the Institute of Sustainable Finance at Queen’s University.
+Jon is currently researching the application of artificial intelligence in financial and legal services applications, including with environmental, social and governance issues.

-Jon is the co-founder of an artificial intelligence firm, NordAI Analytics.
+Jon is the co-founder of an artificial intelligence firm, NordaI Analytics and is the founder of Matrix Law, a law firm.
 Previously, Jon was Chief Investment Officer and Portfolio Manager for an alternative investment firm focused on alternative equity and private debt strategies.
-He was previously with Citigroup investment bank in London, U.K. Jon has a law degree from Queen’s University, an MBA from Oxford University, and has completed advanced certificates on artificial intelligence and fintech from MIT and is completing a MSc in computer engineering, focused on machine learning.
+He was previously with Citigroup investment bank in London, U.K. Jon has a law degree from Queen’s University, an MBA from Oxford University, and has completed advanced certificates on artificial intelligence and fintech from MIT.
 Jon is a Chartered Investment Manager and qualified lawyer in Ontario, England & Wales.

-Tim provides strategic leadership and operational oversight to the training business at The Marquee Group, including managing relationships with clients and ensuring best in class training seminars are delivered.
-Tim has taught thousands of business professionals and university students.
-He has been a Lecturer in the Master of Finance program at Smith School of Business since 2012.
+Tim provides strategic leadership and operational oversight to the training business within Canada.
+This includes managing relationships with clients, developing new instructors and ensuring best in class training seminars are delivered.
+Tim remains very active as an instructor and has taught thousands of business professionals and university students.
+Since 2012, he has been an Adjunct Lecturer at the Smith School of Business at Queen’s University and is a past recipient of the "Instructor of the Year" award in the Master of Finance program.

-Tim has extensive experience in Investment Banking, Equity Research, Corporate Finance and Investor Relations.
-He was part of the senior management team at Retirement Residences REIT, a TSX listed real estate investment trust, with responsibility for business strategy, corporate finance and investor relations.
-Tim was also involved in negotiating the sale of the company to a private equity buyer (total value of the transaction was $2.8 billion).
+Prior to joining The Marquee Group in 2009, Tim had experience in Investment Banking, Equity Research, Corporate Finance and Investor Relations.
+He was part of the senior management team at Retirement Residences REIT, a publicly traded real estate investment trust, with responsibility for business strategy, corporate finance and investor relations.

 Tim received his Master of Business Administration degree from the Ivey Business School and a Bachelor of Commerce degree from the Haskayne School of Business.
 While at the Ivey Business School he taught business and entrepreneurial skills in Nizhny-Novgorord, Russia and Minsk, Belarus as part of the LEADER Project.
 He has also attained the Chartered Financial Analyst (CFA) designation.